1988 Summer Paralympics: Visual identity

-Mascots

-According to Korean ancestral culture, bears are known for their courage and wisdom, which is reflected by the existence of two sister constellations: Ursa Major and Ursa Minor.
-The two bears chosen as mascots are of a species known as the Asian black bear.
-This practice was common on the Korean peninsula and was marked by the white V-shaped chest mark.
-The two chosen mascots are brothers tied by a rope to the leg; this demonstrates the brotherhood, guidance, coherent and coexistent cooperation and relationship that the Olympic and Paralympic Games would have now: dreamt of by the Organizing Committee of this edition of the Paralympics.
-They also represented achievements and camaraderie recorded during the event.
-The name chosen for the mascots was Gomdoori.

 Opening ceremony

 Australian flag bearer Paul Croft at the Opening Ceremony.

-During the Opening Ceremony, over 75,000 people in the Olympic Stadium were watching the enter of then-record of 3,057 competitors from 61 nations.
-The President of South Korea, Roh Tae-Woo, presented the new Paralympic flag to the President of the ICC, Jens Bromann.
+During the opening ceremony, over 75,000 people in the Olympic Stadium were watching the enter of then-record of 3,057 competitors from 61 nations.
+The president of South Korea, Roh Tae-Woo, presented the new Paralympic flag to the president of the ICC, Jens Bromann.
 Paul Croft, competing in his second Paralympic Games, was the flag bearer for Australia.

 Several elements and segments used in the opening and closing ceremonies of the Olympic Games were reenacted or adapted for this ceremony, while interspersed with specific acts.
 The first entry was made by parachutists in the Paralympic colors of blue, black, red, yellow, and green.
 They swept into the Olympic Stadium following a procession of children in wheelchairs.
 The Paralympic Torch was carried in by a one-legged South Korean Paralympic volleyball player and handed to a 19-year-old athlete with cerebral palsy, who in turn passed it to Cho Hyun-hui, a wheelchair athlete.
 He was wheeled around the stadium by her 7-year-old daughter before handing the Torch to blind runner Lee Jae-oon, who linked hands with women's handball Olympic gold medalist Kiifi Hyun-mi.
 They were both carried up by an elevator platform to light the Olympic Cauldron.
 The 2018 Winter Paralympics opening ceremony (also held in South Korea) recreated this scene.

 Chief Paralympic Organiser Koh Kwi-nam addressed the athletes.
 He said that "The goal you as athletes should try to reach for in the Games is not to accomplish the Olympic slogan of 'faster, higher and stronger' but to show the world your real selves as courageous challengers, glorious conquerors and impartial participants."